Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Background

-Studies using IML methods based on learning surveys addressing determinants of students' achievement are rather scanty (\citealp{bu23,gomez24,huang24,liu22,zhu25}), and subject specific.
-These studies' focus is on more developed countries with more resources-intensive education systems (e.g., Spain: \citealp{gomez24}, or the US: \citealp{zhu25}) or groups of countries$/$regions (East Asia: \citealp{bu23,huang24}) whose realities are entirely contrasting to global south education systems.
-The only exception is \cite{ali25}, which analyse factors influencing academic performance among primary school students in Somaliland; though, this study, is a combination of ML and regression methods, and with the latter replacing IML techniques as Shapley values.
-Methodologically, I contribute here to this emerging and scanty group of studies, but expanding it to global south education systems of Latin America as well as at a regional scale.
+Studies using IML methods based on learning surveys addressing determinants of students' achievement are rather scanty and subject specific (\citealp{bu23,gomez24,huang24,liu22,zhu25}).
+These studies are focused in better-off and more resources-intensive education systems from developed countries (e.g., Spain: \citealp{gomez24}, or the US: \citealp{zhu25}) or groups of countries$/$regions (East Asia: \citealp{bu23,huang24}) whose realities are entirely contrasting to global south education systems.
+An exception is the study by \cite{ali25}, which addresses factors influencing academic performance among primary school students in Somaliland; though, this study, is a combination of ML and regression methods.
+The current study contributes to this emerging group of studies, and expanding the empirical evidence on drivers of learning poverty to global south education systems (i.e., the LAC region).